bcorsi/Clerestory-Investor/README.md

 ### Pattern Intelligence

-8 acquisition archetypes reverse-engineered from 360 completed IE West transactions.
+8 acquisition archetypes currently calibrated against 360 completed IE West transactions — scales to any market with historical transaction data.
 Each property is classified deterministically in the browser; the LLM generates a narrative brief with a pattern-matched comparable sale on first expand.

 ---